SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 - **Mouse word highlighting in Alarm Console**: This setting determines which key should be pressed in order to highlight words by moving the mouse over them, with the purpose of adding them to a filter.

-- **Use compact alarm banner**: Available from DataMiner 10.0.0/10.0.2 onwards.
-If the alarms are configured to be shown in a banner (in the Alarm Console settings), this setting determines whether a full banner is displayed in the header, or only a banner containing the number of alarms and the highest severity.
+- **Use compact alarm banner**: If the alarms are configured to be shown in a banner (in the Alarm Console settings), this setting determines whether a full banner is displayed in the header, or only a banner containing the number of alarms and the highest severity.

   > [!TIP]
   > See also: [Alarm Console settings](xref:AlarmConsoleSettings)

-- **Show the news section**: Available from DataMiner 9.5.14 onwards.
-Determines whether the optional news section is displayed on the DataMiner Pulse welcome page in Cube.
+- **Show the news section**: Determines whether the optional news section is displayed on the DataMiner Pulse welcome page in Cube.

 - **Show the DataMiner TV section**: Obsolete.
 Determines whether the optional DataMiner TV section is displayed on the DataMiner Pulse welcome page in Cube.
 Available from DataMiner 9.5.14 up to DataMiner 10.1.0 [CU22]/10.2.0 [CU10]/10.3.1.

-- **Display the workspace buttons in the header**: Available from DataMiner 10.0.0/10.0.2 onwards.
-Determines whether the four squares indicating the Cube workspaces are displayed in the header.
+- **Display the workspace buttons in the header**: Determines whether the four squares indicating the Cube workspaces are displayed in the header.
 This setting can also be enabled or disabled via the header quick menu.

-- **Display the server time in the header**: Available from DataMiner 10.0.0/10.0.2 onwards.
-Determines whether server time is displayed in the header.
+- **Display the server time in the header**: Determines whether server time is displayed in the header.
 This setting can also be enabled or disabled via the header quick menu.

 - **Display the search box in the header**: Available from DataMiner 10.3.5/10.4.0 onwards.
 Determines whether the search box is displayed in the header.
 This setting can also be enabled or disabled via the header quick menu.